 5. Maastricht Market

 Right in front of the town hall of Maastricht is the bustling popular Maastricht Market.
-The market is one of the main highlights of the town’s lively atmosphere every Wednesday and Friday.
+The market is one of the main things to do in Maastricht every Wednesday and Friday.
 You can find all sorts of local and fresh produce, different crafts, dutch souvenirs and other bric-a-brac that you can think of.